Our users’ privacy is extremely important to us.

 - We try to make our product easy to use, with settings and options that are easy to find and understand.
 This is good for privacy, good for the product, and good for GFD customers and users.

 Effective: July 16, 2015

 This policy describes how GFD treats your information, not how other organizations treat your information.
 If you are using GFD in a workplace or on a device or account issued to you by your employer or another organization, that company or organization likely has its own policies regarding storage, access, modification, deletion, and retention of communications and content which may apply to your use of GFD.
 Content that would otherwise be considered private to you or to a limited group of people may, in some cases, be accessible by your organization owner or administrator.
 Please check with your employer, organization owner or administrator about the policies it has in place regarding your communications and related content on GFD.

-In this policy we talk about various roles within an GFD organization and the privileges that come with each.
+In this policy we talk about various roles within a GFD organization and the privileges that come with each.
 It’s helpful to understand these roles and the relationships between them.
 Organization administrators are the people who established your GFD organization and they are considered the primary administrator with the most control over your organization (which is why it’s not a good idea for this person to be a contractor or temp employee).
-Primary administrator status can be transferred to another user after the organization is created (just message us at email@example.com).
+Primary administrator status can be transferred to another user after the organization is created (just message us at firstname.lastname@example.org).
 Organization members have fewer controls than the administrators, but still have the ability to create meetings and add other members to the organization.

 Information we collect and receive

 We collect different kinds of information.
 Some of it is personally identifiable and some is non-identifying or aggregated.
 Here are the types of information we collect or receive:

 - Organization information.
 When you create an organization on GFD, we collect your email address (as the organization owner), your organization name, your user name that appears in your GFD organization, and password.
 Optionally, you can provide an email to allow people on that domain to sign up for your organization without an invitation or individually add email addresses for people you’d like to invite to your organization.